 Pinterest is a unique social media platform that combines the visual elements of Instagram with search engine-like features, allowing users to discover and share ideas.
 While non-Pinterest users might view the platform as a wedding planning or DIY craft library (which it is still great for), in reality, it is a powerful marketing tool being used across many industries to appeal to many different audiences.
-In fact, as of Q2 of 2021, Pinterest had 454 million monthly active users worldwide––and they’re still growing!
+In fact, as of Q1 of 2022, Pinterest had 431 million monthly active users worldwide!

 Advertising on Pinterest

 Pinterest’s ads are called Promoted Pins, which are shown to users based on their interests and past Pinterest activity.
 Visually, Promoted Pins are almost indistinguishable from regular pins:

 Promoted Pins will say “Promoted by ___” beneath them, and when clicked, bring you to the advertiser’s website instead of opening an expanded view of the pin within Pinterest.